Shahanewaz/THREAT_Codes/README.md

 # Main Result:

-Refusal rate on original prompt vs THREAT-driven prompt for all datasets
+Refusal rate on original prompt vs THREAT-derived prompt for all datasets:

 | Dataset | Refusal Rate on Original Prompt | Refusal Rate on THREAT-derived Prompt |
 |---|---|---|